What is Nocturia and Nocturnal Enuresis (adult bedwetting) and how to treat it?

 • Diuretic medicines and sedatives

-Once you have spoken to a medical professional, these tips below could manage and help with bed-wetting at night, so you can have a peaceful sleep:
+Once you have spoken to a medical professional, these tips below could manage and help with adult bedwetting at night, so you can have a peaceful sleep:

 1. Limiting Alcohol and Caffeine Intake

-When searching for Nocturia treatments to help cure bed-wetting, it is important to keep track of how often bed-wetting occurs, the ratio of dry nights to wet nights and your diet (especially fluids).
+When searching for Nocturia treatments to help cure adult bedwetting, it is important to keep track of how often bedwetting occurs, the ratio of dry nights to wet nights and your diet (especially fluids).
 You can do this by keeping a bladder diary, this will help you keep track of how often you have to use the toilet, how much you’ve urinated and which and how many fluids you consume during the day.

 When you are ready to see a doctor, they will carry out a physical examination, a neurological evaluation and a urinalysis and urine culture to determine the contents of the urine.
 This may lead to further tests.

-Our specially formulated night-time products, from TENA Women Mini Night pads with triple protection to TENA Discreet Maxi NIGHT for even more security, ensure that you’re protected all night long.
+Our specially formulated night-time products are designed to combat the effects of sudden bedwetting in adults, and make your nights secure and relaxing again.
+From our TENA Women Mini Night pads with triple protection to the TENA Discreet Maxi NIGHT, we ensure that you are protected all night long.

 TENA is here to help with bedwetting at night

-In order to establish the cause for Nocturnal Enuresis and Nocturia in adults, you should consult your doctor.
-Regardless of the cause, or the severity and frequency of your bed-wetting problems, we have products to help you live your life as normally as possible.
-For more helpful advice, take a look at our articles on a range of topics from understanding urinary incontinence in adults to talking about incontinence with ease.
+To establish the cause for nocturia and nocturnal enuresis in adults, you should consult your doctor.
+Regardless of the severity, frequency, or causes of your bedwetting, we have products to help you live your life as securely and stress-free as possible.
+For more helpful advice, browse our articles on a range of topics from understanding urinary incontinence in adults to talking about incontinence with ease

 Sources: